Celebrating Global Accessibility Awareness Day

 tabindex attribute is often misunderstood and misused.
 Incorrect use of the attribute can break user expectations or even the entire experience for those using a keyboard to navigate a page or a form.
 In addition, if interactive elements are authored using non-interactive elements, they will be hidden from the accessibility tree.
 It is, therefore, critical to read the

 tabindex attribute accessibility concerns section on the attribute page.

 As mentioned in an earlier blog post on landmark roles, if HTML already has an element or attribute that satisfies your need, use it over manipulating inappropriate elements using ARIA roles.

 opacity property is another one that needs to be used with care, especially when there are text elements involved.
 Many more of these are found across the MDN Web Docs website.
-Be sure to read these and ask for help if anything is unclear.
+Be sure to read these and ask for help on Discord if anything is unclear.
 Also, the Accessibility module on MDN Web Docs is a great way to familiarize yourself with the topic further.

 Low contrast is still one of the biggest problems on web pages, as can be read in the latest WebAIM million report.
 This is the fifth yearly report by WebAIM, where they conduct an accessibility evaluation of the home pages of the top one million websites in the world.
 Things have gotten a little better since 2022, but not by much.
 So, how can you help to improve these statistics?

 There are a number of options.
 From the start, it is critical to ensure that everyone on the team is aware of the Web Content Accessibility Guidelines (WCAG), specifically success criterion 1.4.3.
 There is also a page on MDN Web Docs that covers color contrast in greater detail.